sugarlabs/sugar-live-build/README.md

 git clone https://github.com/sugarlabs/sugar-live-build.git
 ```

-2.5. (optional) Work around a bug in metacity-1.30 which causes the Journal
+2.5. (optional) Work around a bug in Metacity 3.30 which causes the Journal
-to open raised on startup, obscuring the Activities page
+to open raised on startup, obscuring the Home View
 (or you can press F3 when it does this)
 ```bash
 src=https://snapshot.debian.org/archive/debian/20190910T220103Z/pool/main/m/metacity